mwentzWW/petrolpy/README.md

 # Petrolpy
-This repository is meant to serve as an open source option for petroleum engineers with Python packages/modules.
+This repository is meant to serve as an open source option for petroleum engineers and geoscientists with Python packages/modules.